DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample**: [Grid.
 Key navigation](https://snippet.dhtmlx.com/y9kdk0md)

-### Arrow shortcut keys
+### Shortcut keys for moving selection between cells

-In case you want to enable the arrow keys that allow moving the selection between cells, you need to specify the [`selection`](grid/api/grid_selection_config.md) property for Grid.
+In case you want to enable the shortcut keys that allow moving the selection between cells, you need to specify the [`selection`](grid/api/grid_selection_config.md) property for Grid.

 ~~~jsx {6}
 const grid = new dhx.Grid("grid_container", {